zhihanyang2022/gender-audio-classification/README.md

 ## TODO

-- create two folders for classification under nb
+- create two folders for classification under nb, and comment on them in File structure section
 - finish README.md folder structure section
 - toc: so that people can see GradCAM interpretation section